Official21A/LearningLogs/README.md

 # Defining models
 All of the Objects that we want to use in our web-app should be defined in "/models.py".
+We write our classes in this file then we need to active and migrate them, so we can use them in our app.
+After creating them we go to "/settings.py" and in the INSTALLED_APPS list we add our project name.
+Then we save it and we migrate the project by these following commands:

+$ >> python OR python3 manage.py makemigrations project:name

+$ >> python OR python3 manage.py migrate

+Now that we migrate our models we need to register them with the admin site.
+First we create an admin for our site with following command:

+$>> python OR python3 manage.py createsuperuser

+The following command will create a "/admin.py" file for us.
+Open it and add import your models, then write:

+admin.site.register(Class:name)

+Now if you enter https://localhost:8000/admin/ you can see your registerd classes with admin.
+So each time we add a new class for the web-app we do the following steps:

+1.Modify the models.py

+2.manage.py makemigration project:name

+3.manage.py migrate

+4.Register in "/admin.py"

+# Shell
+Django has a shell mode for the web-apps where you can test the app without actually opening browser or ....
+Just enter:

+$ >> python OR python3 manage.py shell

+And for quiting enter ctrl+D.

+# Users
+Like the admin, the users need some source files.
+We create them by entering the following command:

+$ >> python OR python3 manage.py startapp users

+This will create the users folders for us to manage the web-app users.
+Again we need to go to the "/settings.py" and add the following folder to the INSTALLED_APPS list.

+# Finally
+So the base part of the project is done here, rest is just connected to the usage of your web-app.
+These steps will lead you to create the basics for a web-app and the rest is just depends on you.

+# Project-Explain
+In this project we have a site that users can come and Register or maybe Logging in.
+Then they can access their own special data, manage them and log out.
+For the web pages I used Bootstrap4 and the sql data base.
+Easy to use and easy to setup.

+Thank you.

+Contact me at : najafizadeh21@gmail.com